 IMPOUNDMENT: The taking of an animal by an animal control officer or other person on whose property an animal, other than his own, trespasses; impoundment begins from the moment of capture.

-LIVESTOCK: Cows, sheep, horses, goats, poultry, rabbits, pigs, hogs, ducks, geese.
+LIVESTOCK AND POULTRY: Cows, sheep, horses, goats, poultry, rabbits, pigs, hogs, ducks, geese and other domestic animals ordinarily raised or used on a farm.

 MISUSE: Intentional causing of an animal to perform a non-customary task which could be dangerous or harmful to the animal or to any person.

-NONCOMMERCIAL DOG KENNEL: An establishment or premises where three (3) or more dogs, over six (6) months of age, are kept or harbored for the hobby of the householder.
+NONCOMMERCIAL DOG KENNEL: An establishment or premises where three (3) or more dogs but not more than five (5) dogs, over six (6) months of age, are kept or harbored for the hobby of the householder.

 OWNER: Any person who owns an animal or who harbors or keeps an animal within the city limits for five (5) or more consecutive days.
 The legal responsibility for an animal owned by a person under the age of eighteen (18) years shall reside in the head of household.

 PERSON: Any person, firm, partnership, association, business, trust, organization, corporation, company or other entity.

+PIT BULL: A pit bull breed is defined as an American Pit Bull Terrier, American Staffordshire Terrier and Staffordshire Bull Terrier or any dog or mixed breed dog that has the appearance and characteristics of these breeds of pit bull.

 RESEARCH FACILITY: Any college, university, or other research institution which uses live animals in research, tests or experiments.